A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 \subsubsection{Correlation Discovery}

-Due to the nominal nature of the SLR features, we were unable to infer classic statistical correlations on our data (\ie Pearsons correlation).
+Due to the nominal nature of the SLR features, we were unable to infer classic statistical correlations for our data (\ie Pearson's correlation).
 However, we adapted an operator based on attributes information dependencies.
-This operator is known as mutual information \cite{10.5555/971143}.
-Similar to covariance or Pearsons correlation, we were able to represent the outcomes of the operator in a confusion matrix.
+This operator is known as mutual information \cite{10.5555/971143}, which is measured in bits $B$.
+Similar to covariance or Pearson's correlation, we were able to represent the outcomes of the operator in a confusion matrix.
+Figure~\ref{fig:correlations} depicts feature correlations greater than $1.0B$ from the confusion matrix.

 The mutual information measures to what extent one feature "knows" about another.
 High mutual information values represent less uncertainty; therefore, we built arguments such as whether the deep learning architecture used on a paper is more predictable given a particular SE task or the reported architectures within the papers are mutually dependent upon the SE task.
 The difference between correlation and association rules depends on the granularity level of the data (\eg paper, feature, or class).
-The correlation procedure was performed at the feature level, while the association rule learning was performed at the class or category level. \\
+The correlation procedure was performed at the feature level, while the association rule learning was performed at the class or category level.